Workflow automation – Focused teams, guided tasks

 Workflow automation is a constructed design of automatic stages for a company’s daily processes.
 Workflow automation offers team members chances to focus on their work and be automatically given their next tasks, timelines and instructions.
 It is generally accomplished through use of workflow automation software.

-An example of workflow automation is a vending machine.
-It requires a human to fill and order the food inside (workflow management), but the process of delivering goods and making a sale is completely automated.
+A vending machine is a good example of workflow automation in action.
+It requires a human to fill and order the food inside (workflow management) but the process of delivering goods and making a sale is completely automated.
 By keeping a large portion of the process automated, company team members (in this case the person filling vending machines) have a specific task to complete each day.

 Automation always starts with evaluation, therefore workflow automation begins with evaluating current workflow management within your company.
 How are things done, who does them and how long do they take?
 These are some of the questions you need to ask before you can begin mapping out a plan for automation.
 Answer these questions and then determine how automation could improve on those answers.

 Another big part of the equation is getting team members involved with the process of implementing automated workflows.
 So long as each department understands their roles and how stages and tasks will be presented for them, the process will become much easier to operate.

 Now that you have a workflow automation software in place, it’s a good idea to find software that compliments it.
 This is why digital asset management (DAM) has become commonplace in company’s martech stacks.
 DAM automates organization of digital files, extending the automation of the workflow further than the structuring of tasks.
 Consider a DAM to bolster your overall productivity.

 The efficiency in communication, tasks and projects automated workflows is undeniably important so ensure your company implements the correct methods to automate processes.